 - loss of libido due to age, illness, or other circumstances

 Just as some people are gay or bisexual, some people are asexual.
-If someone is asexual, it means they have no or little interest in sex.
-They may still feel romantic attraction, but equally, they may not.
+An asexual person has no or little interest in sex.
+They may or may not feel romantic attraction, and they may or may not engage in sexual activity.

 There is a wide range of identities on the asexual spectrum, from people who experience no sexual or romantic attraction to people who engage in sexual contact under some conditions.
 Many asexual people form meaningful, lasting relationships, and some get married or have children.